Juntakk/blog_app/README.md

 <h1>Blog App</h1>

-<h3>Blog App is a versatile web application designed to streamline the blogging experience for both writers and readers.
-With intuitive navigation, secure user authentication, and seamless integration with Firebase, this app empowers users to create, share, and explore engaging content effortlessly.</h3>
+<p>Blog App is a versatile web application designed to streamline the blogging experience for both writers and readers.
+With intuitive navigation, secure user authentication, and seamless integration with Firebase, this app empowers users to create, share, and explore engaging content effortlessly.</p>

 <h3>Technologies Used</h3>
 <ul>